SpaceX is Rapidly Deploying the StarLink Broadband Internet Satellites

 The Starlink Project by SpaceX achieved great success in 2020.
 It was a record year for launches.
 The Starlink project began beta-testing while launching more than 800 satellites.

 The year 2021 is seeing the expansion of the SpaceX Starlink constellation.
 The constellation is bringing satellite Internet service to the British Isles, Europe, and even the North Pole.
-Reachin out to remote parts of the glode is one of the advantages of the SpaceX Starlink satellite constellation.
+Reaching out to remote parts of the glode is one of the advantages of the SpaceX Starlink satellite constellation

 The Starlink satellites aboard this mission were the first in the constellation to deploy to a polar orbit.
 A Polar Orbit (PO) is an orbit in which a satellite passes above or nearly above Earth’s North and South poles on each revolution.
 It has an inclination of 90 degrees (or very close to 90) to the equator.